KPInc425/dopewarzclone/README.md

 ==Possible Features==
 -Wiretapping (logging of all events)(used for in game law enforcement, or rivaly events, scoreboard possibilities);
---Hacking, wipe clean all possibel data law enforcement may have on you
+--Hacking, wipe clean all possibel data law enforcement may have on you -OverSelling
+--Choose to "sell" more than have in inventory --Chance that customer won't notice
+--Warning when trying to sell over physical limit